 He has been the senior medical registrar at Royal North Shore Hospital (2012 -2013) with ongoing involvement in the training of basic physician trainees.

-Marina Kastelan is our Neuro Oncology Cancer Nurse Coordinator; and is a key health professional who will be assigned to patients diagnosed with brain tumours to assist them through their treatment.
+Marina Kastelan is our Neuro Oncology Cancer Nurse Practitioner; and leads our care co-ordinating team.
+Marina is a key health professional who is assigned to patients diagnosed with brain tumours to assist them through their treatment.

 Marina has been working as a Registered Nurse since 1990 and has a background in Intensive Care & Oncology.